-Fujifilm X-A3 versus Olympus E-M10 III
+Fujifilm X-A3 vs Olympus E-M10 III

-The Fujifilm X-A3 and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in August 2016 and August 2017.
+The Fujifilm X-A3 and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in August 2016 and August 2017.
 Both the X-A3 and the E-M10 III are mirrorless interchangeable lens cameras that are based on an APS-C (X-A3) and a Four Thirds (E-M10 III) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (31 percent) than the Fujifilm X-A3.
 Moreover, the E-M10 III is markedly heavier (21 percent) than the X-A3.
 In this context, it is worth noting that neither the X-A3 nor the E-M10 III are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-A3) and the Micro Four Thirds Lens Catalog (E-M10 III).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.